keen/keen-analysis.js/README.md

 ### Setup and Running a Query

-Create a new `client` instance with your Project ID and Read Key.
+Create a new `client` instance with your Project ID and Read Key, and use the `.query()` method to execute an ad-hoc query.
 This client instance is the core of the library and will be required for all API-related functionality.

 ```javascript
 import Keen from 'keen-analysis';